tr8dr/tr8dr.github.io/_posts/2020-11-28-AnalystRatings.markdown

 | Positive  | 88739    | 58472    | 60%      |
 | Negative  | 17500    | 40983    | 70%      |

-I also evaluated on a smaller related groups of equities and this produced an __even better accuracy of 81%__; I suspect that analysts that cover particular sectors will have specific patterns of behavior in terms of how they rank.
+I also evaluated on a smaller related group of equities and this produced an __even better accuracy of 81%__; I suspect that analysts that cover particular sectors will have specific patterns of behavior in terms of how they rank.

 ## Next Steps